josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 * Navigate to **Model Evaluation** tab using the side bar
 * You can see the four metrics are being tracked.
 These are the the metrics we called `track_production_metrics` function with earlier in step 3

-Again, 1 minute of trial simulates 1 month in real life. **keep an eye on the model performance in the Model Evaluation tab.
-We recommend that you come back here in a couple of minutes and go through the rest of this tutorial.**
+Again, 1 minute of trial simulates 1 month in real life. **Now, keep an eye on the model performance in the Model Evaluation tab.**

 At anytime, you can click the (?) button located on the top right corner to go through a quick overview of the GUI.